Hypnobirthing Explained: Does Hypnobirthing Really Work?

 Some moms feel a sense of failure or disappointment if they expect a pain-free birth and instead end up with complications or a very painful birth.

-However, over my career, I’ve come to know that there are many things we can do to help mothers have uncomplicated, normal births.
+Over my career, I’ve come to know that there are many things we can do to help mothers have uncomplicated, straightforward births.
 Many of those things are simple.
 They involve nutrition, simple exercises to restore flexibility and tone to a woman’s body, and practices that encourage baby to align properly within the pelvis.

-So while the Healthy Start Birth Prep includes hypnosis tracks, meditation tracks, and fear clearing practices, it also expands to teaching mothers how they can increase the likelihood of having an uncomplicated and natural birth.
+So while the Birth Undone includes hypnosis tracks, meditation tracks, and fear clearing practices, it also expands to teaching mothers how they can increase the likelihood of having an uncomplicated and natural birth.

-The Healthy Start Birth Prep also included a wide range of tools to cope with pain.
+Birth Undone also includes a wide range of tools to cope with pain.
 That way, if meditation or deep breathing is not doing it for you during labor, you have a toolbox of other skills at the ready.

 Some people claim that by learning additional pain coping skills beyond hypnosis, you are admitting that birth can be dangerous and scary and you haven’t gone far enough in eliminating your underlying beliefs about fear.
 These people will definitely prefer the simplicity and depth of a hypnobirthing program.